Jazib-Khan/Jazib-Khan/README.md

 #### About Me

 Strong passion in programming and software development.
-I've achieved a bachelor's degree in Computing and have immersed myself in software development over a period of 6+ years.
+I've achieved a bachelor's degree in Computing and have immersed myself in software development.

 I have experience as a backend developer working with MVC frameworks following OOP practises as well as frontend mobile app and web development.